Zain-Jiang/Speech-Editing-Toolkit/README.md

 ## License and Agreement
 Any organization or individual is prohibited from using any technology mentioned in this paper to generate someone's speech without his/her consent, including but not limited to government leaders, political figures, and celebrities.
 If you do not comply with this item, you could be in violation of copyright laws.

+## Tips
+1. If you find the ``mfa_dict.txt`` and ``mfa_model.zip`` are missing, you need to run the preprocess script in our repo to get them.
+You can also download all of these files you need for inferencing the pre-trained model from
+``https://drive.google.com/drive/folders/1H-dk7cNYVn1DSzYq_q66rS5b5xpbdBi4?usp=sharing`` and put them in ``data/processed/libritts``.
+2. Please specify the MFA version as 2.0.0rc3.

+If you find any other problems, please contact me.